joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 * example of reverse ecology - seed compounds and environment

 ## Overview

-* assembled largest catalog of acI genomes, including acI-C
-* use existing reverse ecology to predict seed compounds for acI genomes
-  * high-throughput approach to leverage incomplete genome data
-* confirm conserved gene functions and revealed clade-specific differences
-* integrate with metatranscriptomic data
-* many diverse transporters, all highly expressed. possible key to success of passive & planktonic lifestyle
+In this work, we expand existing genome-based analyzes of the acI lineage by analyzing six additional single-cell genomes (SAGs) and 15 metagenome-assembled genomes (MAGs), including for the first time genomes from the acI-C clade.
+In lieu of manual reconstruction of these genomes, we use a high-throughput reverse ecological analysis to predict seed compounds for each clade, using metabolic network reconstructions generated from KBase (http://kbase.us).
+Predicted seed compounds confirm the ability of the acI to metabolize N-rich organic compounds and an array of carbohydrates, while also revealing clade-specific differences in auxotrophies and degradation capabilities.
+We also use metatranscriptomics to profile gene expression across the three acI clades.
+These data show that the acI express a diverse array of transporters at a high level, which may be key to the success of their passive and planktonic lifestyle.
+Finally, we observe actinorhodopsin to be among the most highly expressed genes in all three lineages, strongly suggesting a photoheterotrophic lifestyle for the acI.

 # Materials and Methods